 Further, all your business-related expenses are tax deductible as well.
 If you want to go to Hawaii to see a prospective client, you can deduct your travel-related expenses.
 If your parents so happen to live in Hawaii, it’s like getting a discounted trip to see them.

 The first step is to launch your own website to legitimize your business.
 The next step is to obviously go try and make some income!
 Most expenses related to the pursuit of such income should be considered a business expense.
 Below is an income statement example from a sole proprietor.

 Pay Your Taxes With Pride

 For those of you who are paying more in taxes than the median household makes a year (~$68,000), feel proud that you are contributing a lot to society.
 Paying taxes could even be considered a form of charity after a certain amount.

 Taxes are used to pay for defense, healthcare, infrastructure, food and shelter assistance programs, public schools, and more.
-If these things are considered good, then paying taxes is absolutely a form of giving.
+If these things are considered good, then paying taxes should also be considered good.

 It’s understandable that some people want to raise taxes on others without having to pay more themselves.
-If you are one of them, I encourage you to start contributing more yourself before going after other people who already are.
+Most working Americans don’t pay income taxes.
+However, if you are one of them, I encourage you to start contributing more yourself before going after other people who already are.

 Hopefully these great year-end tax moves will help you save money!

 Readers, what other smart money-saving year-end tax moves do you recommend making before year-end?
 Disclaimer: I’m not a tax professional, so please consult one before making any tax moves.
 For more nuanced personal finance content, join 50,000 others and sign up for my free weekly newsletter.